 - Look at your overall wellness score.

-- Look at your strengths.
+- Look at the Health & Wellness section.
+Read the green categories where you are "Doing Well".
 It is important to know what your strengths are when it comes to your health.
 You will want to continue those behaviors in order to keep your health going in the right direction.

-- Read the "What To Watch" section.
+- Read the yellow categories where you will want to use "Caution".
 This section lets you know the areas that you can be working on in order to make them strengths.

-- Read the "Your Top Risks" section.
+- Read the green categories where you will need to "Take Action".
 These are top priorities for improving your health.
 Other risks may also be listed with some ideas for improvement.

 - Think about what medical follow-up or preventive exams you might need, and make an appointment with your health care provider.

 - Ask yourself what is important to you for your health and well-being.